Euphorbia flanaganii f. cristata

 I brought my Euphorbia flanaganii f. cristata home from Lowe’s on April 20, 2013.
 This species is very fast growing for sure and it soon started growing branches in every direction.
 The common name for the species is Medusa Plant or Medusa Head because of its snake-like arms which resemble locks of hair.
 The central stem merges into roots forming a caudex ( or tuberous body) with branches coming from it, which is an example of a Fibonacci spiral.
 There are two types of cristata forms, branch cristation and caudex cristation.
 I think mine is the branch cristation, and it seems to be the most common in the trade.
 Keep in mind this is not a cactus.
 It is a succulent.
-Well, cactus are succulents but succulents are not cactus.
+Well, cacti are succulents but succulents are not cacti.

 Origin: The species is from South Africa but the cristata form can appear in nature or in cultivation.